Children's Services Policies, Values and Principles

 This policy sets out the framework within which Children's Services work with children, young people and their families.
 It is underpinned by a range of legislation including, but not limited to:

-- Children and Social Work Act 2017.
+• Children and Social Work Act 2017;

 We adopt the Signs of Safety principles in all of our work with children, young people and their families.
 This provides a theoretical basis for strengths based, solution focussed practice which has the child/young person at the centre of practice but also ensuring that families and their networks are fully involved.
 This includes families and their networks ensuring that plans and interventions that work for them in their family are at the heart of our practice.

-2. Corporate Parenting
+3. Corporate Parenting

-2.1 Corporate Parenting Responsibilities
+3.1 Corporate Parenting Responsibilities

-2.2 Corporate Parenting Principles
+3.2 Corporate Parenting Principles

 In addition, section 10 of the Children Act 2004 sets out the responsibility to make arrangements to promote co-operation between 'relevant partners' with a view to improving the well-being of children in their area.
-This should include arrangements in relation to looked-after children and care leavers.
+This should include arrangements in relation to looked-after children and care experienced young people.
 Section 10(5) of the 2004 Act places a duty on relevant partners to co-operate with the local authority in the making of these arrangements, therefore promoting and ensuring a joined-up approach to improving the well-being of children in their area.

-3. Key Outcomes
+4. Key Outcomes

 The key outcomes for all children identified in the Children Act 2004 remain relevant and enable the local authority and other members of the Children and Young People Strategic partnership to focus on the key aspects for all children.